 Simien Mountains are also home to the endemic goat Walia ibex, as well as the endangered Ethiopian wolf.
 Be safe; those will not approach Limalimo Lodge!
 But the hotel terrace is a great place to observe the mountain’s birdlife.

-Limalimo is a boutique property providing luxury accommodation in Simien Mountains, while at the same time defending the ecological principles, as well as paying respect to the local human environment.
+Limalimo is a boutique property providing luxury accommodation in the Simien Mountains, while at the same time defending ecological principles, as well as paying respect to the local human environment.

 I have written a full review of Limalimo Lodge earlier, so feel free to check what are the other aces of this Ethiopian eco-lodge in the vicinity of Simien Mountains’ wildlife.